christophergutierrez/christophergutierrez.github.io/posts/ThePoliticsOfAI.md

-# The Politics of Some AI: A sampling of political views of ChatGPT and Claude
+# The Politics of AI: A sampling of political views of ChatGPT and Claude

 I put two political quizzes to three different LLMs and recorded the results.
 I had two objectives.
 First, do the different LLMs agree?
 Second, if they disagreed, what were the disagreements?